 You and your doctor may choose to leave fibroids with mild symptoms untreated.
 Tracking your symptoms can then help you know if your fibroids are changing, and at what point a treatment plan might be helpful.
 When fibroids do become problematic, there are many different options for managing and treating them, and for preventing their future formation:

-Medications: Drug can be endorsed to help control symptoms like pain or menstrual bleeding.
+The drug can endorse to help control symptoms like pain or menstrual bleeding.
 These include non-steroidal anti-inflammatory drugs (NSAIDs), such as Advil or Motrin, and hormonal contraceptives.
-Now and again, hormonal drugs are recommended to treat uterine fibroids.
+Now and again, hormonal drugs recommended treating uterine fibroids.

-Lifestyle Changes: A study ( 25 ) composed of 73 women with uterine fibroids and 210 women without fibroids.
-Uterine fibroid cases were confirmed by ultrasound diagnosis or hysterectomy surgery.
-Information on women’s dietary habits, physical activity, and stress status were collected with a validated self-administered questionnaire.
+A study ( 25 ) composed of 73 women with uterine fibroids and 210 women without fibroids.
+Uterine fibroid cases confirmed by ultrasound diagnosis or hysterectomy surgery.
+Information on women’s dietary habits, physical activity, and stress status collected with a validated self-administered questionnaire.

 The Study found that vegetable and fruit intakes and occupational intensity played positive effects on uterine fibroids.
 For premenopausal women, vegetable and fruit intakes and occupational intensity significantly decreased the risk of fibroids; conversely, high BMI only increased the risk of uterine fibroids in premenopausal women…

-Surgery: Uterine fibroids are sometimes treated with minimally invasive surgical procedures, via the abdomen or pelvis.
-Some cases of fibroids may be treated with a procedure called an abdominal myomectomy, in which problematic fibroids are surgically removed.
+Uterine fibroids sometimes treated with minimally invasive surgical procedures, via the abdomen or pelvis.
+Some cases of fibroids treated with a procedure called an abdominal myomectomy, in which problematic fibroids surgically removed.
 In severe cases, a hysterectomy, or removal of the uterus, may be performed (27).